FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 Actions and Actions Reasons can be managed on the FusionAuth website.
 Only Action instances require you to use their API — you cannot apply an Action to a User on the website.

 It is faster to use FusionAuth's API wrappers rather than make HTTP calls directly.
 You can read how to use them in the [client library guide](https://fusionauth.io/docs/v1/tech/client-libraries/) before continuing.
+This guide uses the Typescript client library.

 The Actions API reference documentation is long, and repeats the same parameters for each type of request.
 For easier understanding, the parameters listed there are grouped and summarized below for each API.
 Parameters, such as Ids and names, whose purpose is obvious from the earlier [Definitions](#definitions) section are not described here.